Better Than Sex Cake

 5) Whip cream with sugar and vanilla until it forms stiff peaks and then frost cake with fresh whipped cream.
 Top with crumbled heath bars or chocolate chips!

 Ok.
-So the original recipe for this cake just used an entire jar of the store-bought caramel sauce.
+So the original recipe for this Better than Sex Cake just used an entire jar of the store-bought caramel sauce.
 You can definitely just use one of those if you want, but you know I’m a sucker for homemade.

 Making this sauce is actually pretty easy as long as you can avoid burning your sugar (something that I almost did).